 These examples provide media professionals with an idea of what to expect right away.
 They are also designed to generate curiosity in the reader.
 Many of these subject lines are posed as a question, with the email as the answer/solution.
 Since questions generate curiosity, this type of subject line works well for most brands.
 Instead of using a sentence in the subject line, ask a question that people may be interested in.
 In this situation, media outlets and target markets will click the email to learn more about the question posed in the subject line.
 A company’s open rate will rise, and media interest will peak due to the curiosity generated.

 2) Subject lines that appeal to FOMO and are timely

-As we know, the the fear of missing out can be a powerful tool for driving action.
+As we know, the fear of missing out can be a powerful tool for driving action.
 With the rotation of the news cycle being relatively rapid, companies need to create a subject line related to current trends and appeal to the reader’s FOMO.
-By developing a subject line that provides a sense of urgency and an email with a strong a call-to-action, you can push media outlets to consider picking up a story sooner so that they don’t miss out on a fantastic opportunity.
-By imposing a deadline or implying that the material might be of interest to others, media outlets are forced to act quickly.
+By developing a subject line that provides a sense of urgency and an email with a strong call to action, you can push media outlets to consider picking up a story sooner.
+This way, they feel like they won’t miss out on a fantastic opportunity.
+By imposing a deadline or implying that the material might be of interest to others, companies can force media outlets to act quickly.

 3) Subject lines that are personalized

 Example #1: This article is just for you, [ Name]

 Example #2: [Name], here are some valuable insights for your next article